cwinpy/cwinpy/docs/signal.rst

 need updating compared to the heterodyne values).
 The difference in phase, as calculated using Equation 10 of [1]_, will then be used when generating the signal.

+If you want to calculate the signal with a phase offset from a fixed "heterodyne" frequency (i.e., a reference frequency with no barycentring corrections applied, for example, a single FFT frequency bin) and reference epoch, then rather than supplying a pulsar parameter file when constructing a :class:`~cwinpy.signal.HeterodynedCWSimulator`, you can supply the ``ref_freq`` and ``ref_epoch`` keyword arguments.
+In this case the ``ref_freq`` should still be an equivalent of a pulsar's rotational frequency and will have the ``freq_factor`` argument of the :meth:`~cwinpy.signal.HeterodynedCWSimulator.model` applied to it.

 Using Tempo2
 ------------